 Collaborate with those involved in the hiring process like never before

 Hiring is a collaborative process.
 It involves different managers, departments and teams.
 The reality is that trying to be collaborative when it comes to hiring without an ATS can be a nightmare.

 Information is coming from every direction and this could feed back into the candidate experience.
 And if the candidate is constantly getting asked the same questions at every stage of the hiring process, it can make them question how organised the business is as a whole.

 But it’s not just the candidate that could find a manual process frustrating.
 Hiring could end up being extremely frustrating for those working at the business.
 Imagine sharing notes and feedback over emails, forwarding PDF CV’s around the office or sharing multiple calendars – it’s one heck of a headache, and it’s tasks like these where an ATS can really help.

 The ease of having everyone’s notes and feedback on the same candidate profile, together with their resume, application form answers and relevant history – it couldn’t be easier.
 No more running after hiring panel members to gather interview feedback!

 Clearly define the stages in the interview process

 It’s important you map out each stage and what will be required of the candidate.
 Will you start with a phone call, then have multiple rounds of interviews and a task?
-Or will you opt one interview and a presentation?
-Whatever you decided, this is a great opportunity to find out more about your candidates and if they can walk the talk on their CV.
+Or will you opt for one interview and a presentation?
+Whatever you decide, this is a great opportunity to find out more about your candidates and if they can walk the talk on their CV.